Hands-on Activity: Shapes of Strength

 Rule 4: Build on the ideas put forward by others.

 Rule 5: Every person and every idea has equal worth.

 Safety Issues (Return to Contents)

-Students should use caution when cutting straws with the scissors.
+Use caution when cutting straws with scissors.

 Troubleshooting Tips (Return to Contents)